gavinlyonsrepo/NOKIA5110_TEXT/README.md

 Features
 -------------------------
 The Nokia 5110 is a basic LCD screen for lots of applications.
-It was originally intended to be used as a cell phone screen.
+It was originally intended to be used as a mobile phone screen.
 It uses the PCD8544 controller, which is the same used in the Nokia 3310 LCD.
 The PCD8544 is a low power CMOS LCD controller/driver, designed to drive a graphic display of 48 rows and 84 columns.
 All necessary functions for the display are provided in a single chip, including on-chip generation of LCD supply and bias voltages,